Skip to main content

 Comparisons

-We can exclude Airflow and Kestra from the previous chart:
+We can exclude Airflow from the previous chart:

 By far, Airflow is the slowest.
-Temporal and Prefect are faster, but not as fast as Windmill.
-Kestra performs slowly for the 40 lightweight tasks, whereas it performs similar to Temporal and Prefect for the 10 long running tasks.
+Temporal, Prefect and Kestra are faster, but not as fast as Windmill.
 For the 40 lightweight tasks, Windmill in normal mode was equivalent to Prefect and slightly slower than Temporal.
 This can be explained by the fact that the way Temporal works is closer to the way Windmill works in dedicated mode.
 I.e. Windmill in normal mode does a cold starts for each tasks, and when the tasks are numerous and lightweight, most of the execution ends up being taken by the cold start.
 In dedicated worker mode however, Windmill behavior is closer to Temporal, and we can see that the performance are similar, with a slight advantage for Windmill.

 But we can deep dive in a little and compare the orchestrators three categories: